 Is It Important to Catch Their Attention?

 Sure it is.
-If they do not notice the communication it cannot have an effect.
+If they do not notice the communication, it cannot have an effect.
 However the form should not overwhelm the content.
-This means that any communication should be highly relevant to the patients, consistent with the feelings that they have.
+This means that any communication should be highly relevant to the patients and consistent with the feelings that they have.

 Some DTC Marketing Can "Break the Rules"

 Many agencies applaud the bold approach that is used by PHEXXI to promote the brand for use in birth control.
 It shows a woman who welcomes the viewer to her vagina.
 This whimsical approach may work very well for this target audience, younger women who will appreciate the sense of humor that is indicated.
-Also, it is very important for this brand to cut through, in a category where there are so many options.
+The ad gets your attention.
 However, it is very difficult to imagine another category where this type of approach would be effective.

 Breaking the rules can mean selecting unique imagery that is consistent with core patient feeling.
 Competing against VIAGRA, CIALIS needed to find a new way to speak to patients.
 VIAGRA already owned the idea of macho men.
 Following that path was useless.
 Everyone has forgotten LEVITRA, another brand that used the same approach as VIAGRA.
-It depicted men throwing footballs through tires.
-A very odd metaphor.
-It is very hard to imagine that this tested well in research with patients.
+It depicted men throwing footballs through tires (a very odd metaphor).
+We doubt that patients could relate.
+The problem would have been revealed in well conducted research.
+Perhaps that never happened.
+In any case, Bayer spent millions and LEVITRA was still a flop.
+VIAGRA was the macho man brand.

-By conducting research among patients with ED, it learned more about the impact that the condition had on couples.
+By conducting research among patients with ED, CIALIS learned more about the impact that the condition had on couples.
 It is not surprising to hear that ED affects both women and men and will undermine relationships.
-However, VIAGRA was placing the emphasis in marketing almost exclusively on men.
-CIALIS focused on how the medication could help patients achieve this important emotional state.
-Unlike LEVITRA, sales of CIALIAS surged rapidly in response to this advertising.
+VIAGRA was placing the emphasis in marketing almost exclusively on men.
+CIALIS identified the impact the condition has on women and focused on the emotional side of the dynamic, taking romance into account.
+Unlike LEVITRA, sales of CIALIS surged.

-As a side note, it did not hurt that the advertising used “tubs” as a metaphor to flag this intimacy.
+As a side note, it did not hurt that the advertising used "Tubs" as a metaphor to flag this intimacy.
 Initially panned by critics, this image became iconic and overcame a problem that all brands new to the market will face.
 Advertising did not need to focus so much on building brand awareness.
-We found that any patient that asked about “tubs” related to ED nearly always got CIALIS.
+We found that when patients asked physicians about "Tubs," they nearly always got CIALIS.

 Effective DTC Communication Is Rooted In Patient Centricity